 Inadequate access to water has profound effects on socio-economic and overall wellbeing of the populace in urban and peri-urban settlements of Uganda.
 In many small towns and peri-urban settlements specifically water stressed areas, people inhabit highly polluted, over-crowded and unhygienic environments where they are subject to outbreaks of waterborne diseases.
 Due to the exponential population growth in such towns and rural growth centres, the water and sanitation challenges have become acute and severe.
 Climate change effects (droughts and floods) will impact water quantity and quality in these towns.

-The proposed project is expected to complement the African Development Bank funded Strategic Water Supply and Sanitation project, which is being prepared to support the Government of Uganda’s efforts to increase access to water and sanitation services in towns of strategic socio-economic importance to the district headquarters.
+The proposed project is expected to enhance the sustainability of the African Development Bank funded Strategic Water Supply and Sanitation project, which is being prepared to support the Government of Uganda’s efforts to increase access to water and sanitation services in towns of strategic socio-economic importance to the district headquarters.
 These are areas of increasing population growth and industrial development.
 Specifically, the proposed adaptation project seeks to integrate critical adaption measures in the baseline project, which will ensure continued water supply to the communities at all times, during the drought period, while conserving/protecting water resources from the floods and related risks.

 The proposed adaptation project will ensure all-year round access to water that would eliminate the water shortages, improve socio-economic and overall health conditions for the beneficiary population.

-STWSSP Target Towns:
+Target Towns:

 (i) Kyenjojo - Katooke TWSS: The water supply area of the proposed water supply and sanitation scheme covers the Town councils of Katooke, Kyenjojo and Butunduzi in Kyenjojo District.
 The current population in the water supply area is 22,792 people.
 The proposed water supply area includes the entire Town councils of Katooke, Kyenjojo and Butunduzi, in addition, the water supply and sanitation scheme will serve other trading centres along the pipeline route that include Nyakiisi, Munjeru, Mwikoona, Nyamwandara, Kaiganga, Rwamukora (Along the Katooke-Kyenjojo route) and Kyanayiti, Kihuura and Matiri (Along the Kyenjojo-Butunduzi pipeline route).
 The proposed water supply system is designed to serve approximately 59,281 people by 2037.
 The system is based on abstraction of water from R. Aswa via a water treatment plant with a water production capacity of 2,360 m3/d.
 The total length of the transmission main is 79km and a total of 113km of distribution pipelines.
 The total water storage is 750m3.